pulumi/docs/content/blog/pulumi-with-aiven-for-influxdb/index.md

 [Pulumi](https://www.pulumi.com/) enables you to create, deploy, and manage infrastructure on any cloud using your favorite languages.
 Aiven augments this language agnosticism by giving developers and operators the ability to be cloud-agnostic for a variety of popular databases such as MySQL, PostgreSQL, Cassandra, Redis, and more.

 [Aiven](https://aiven.io/) offers a range of fully-managed open-source cloud database services.
-Using Aiven, you can accelerate application development on the open source data infrastructure and quickly deploy to public clouds (including AWS, GCP, and Azure).
+By using Aiven, you can accelerate application development on the open source data infrastructure and quickly deploy to public clouds (including AWS, GCP, and Azure).

 [InfluxDB](https://github.com/influxdata/influxdb) is one of the most popular open source time-series databases for storing metrics and events.
 InfluxDB also has a number of client libraries in a [variety](https://docs.influxdata.com/influxdb/v1.8/tools/api_client_libraries/) of languages, including Python.
-Aiven makes this database available as a fully managed single-tenant service in a variety of resource sizes.
+Aiven makes this database available as a fully managed, single-tenant service in a variety of resource sizes.

 I want to demonstrate how to migrate your services using Pulumi from one cloud to another with absolutely zero downtime in this tutorial.
-Data keeps streaming in the entire time, which you can visualize in Grafana.
+Data keeps streaming in the entire time, which you can visualize in [Grafana](https://grafana.com).
 This gives you an added security factor in fault situations and great flexibility in terms of migrating services for any reason.

 ## Demo outline